Granny (Looney Tunes)

 Granny, whose full name is presented as Emma Webster, is a fictional character created by Friz Freleng, best known from the Looney Tunes and Merrie Melodies animated short films of the 1950s and 1960s.
-She is the owner of Tweety and, more often than not, Sylvester and Hector.
+She is the owner of Tweety, and more often than not, Sylvester and Hector.
 Her voice was first provided by Bea Benaderet from 1950 through 1955, then by June Foray for almost 60 years.
 Following Foray's death, Candi Milo took over in 2017.

 Biography

 Granny is a good-natured widow who is extremely protective of her beloved bird, Tweety.
 Granny's overprotectiveness becomes apparent whenever Tweety is threatened, usually by her sometimes pet, Sylvester.
 Although having the appearance of a kind old woman, Granny has demonstrated her cleverness in many cartoons.

-At least until the mid-1950s, Granny is depicted as an elderly spinster who wears spectacles, a gray bun and a late 19th-century-like schoolmarm dress; other old fashioned characteristics include her mode of transportation (usually, a Ford Model T or a horse and buggy) and her inability to relate to present fads (such as her telling Tweety she's about to try on a new "bikini bathing suit", which turns out to be a full one-piece outfit from the turn-of-the-20th century).
+At least until the mid-1950s, Granny is depicted as an elderly spinster who wears spectacles, a gray bun, and a late 19th-century-like schoolmarm dress; other old-fashioned characteristics include her mode of transportation (usually a Ford Model T or a horse and buggy) and her inability to relate to present fads (such as her telling Tweety she is about to try on a new "bikini bathing suit", which turns out to be a full one-piece outfit from the turn of the 20th century).
 After 1955 — in particular, the years after Foray began voicing the character — the character's wardrobe was updated and her old-fashioned tastes and ways of life were de-emphasized, and she was sometimes given newer careers, such as a nurse or a bus driver.

 Appearances

-The idea of the cartoon Granny began with the Little Red Riding Hood character in spoofs of the story, first appearing as such in the 1937 animated short Little Red Walking Hood which also featured the first appearance of Elmer Fudd, directed by Tex Avery.
+The idea of the cartoon Granny began with the Little Red Riding Hood character in spoofs of the story, first appearing as such in the 1937 animated short Little Red Walking Hood, which also featured the first appearance of Elmer Fudd, directed by Tex Avery.
 Subsequent appearances of a similar "granny" character included The Cagey Canary (1941), directed by Avery and Bob Clampett; Hiss and Make Up (1943), directed by Friz Freleng; and Hare Force (1944), featuring Bugs Bunny and Sylvester the dog (a one-off character distinct from the later Sylvester the cat).
 Finally, the character was solidified into her current role in Canary Row in 1950, with Bea Benaderet providing her voice.
-June Foray, who had been providing Granny's voice for her appearances on Capitol Records since 1950, took over the role officially in 1955, and would perform the role for most of the rest of the character's theatrical run.
-Granny would continue to appear in several more animated shorts from the 1950s on, as a foil for Sylvester, who was always attempting to eat her pet bird Tweety.
+June Foray, who had been providing Granny's voice for her appearances on Capitol Records since 1950, took over the role officially in 1955, and performed the role for most of the rest of the character's theatrical run.
+Granny continued to appear in several more animated shorts from the 1950s on, as a foil for Sylvester, who was always attempting to eat her pet bird Tweety.

 Foray did not voice Granny for her last two theatrical shorts, possibly for budgetary reasons; Ge Ge Pearson and Joan Gerber each voiced the character in one short, both of which were released in 1965.
-Foray would return to the role in later television productions.
+Foray returned to the role in later television productions.